 We also experimented with more targeted prompts for the transformed images, aiming to produce object level information needed by the consolidation stage (e.g., explicit listing of main objects).
 However, we found that they tended to produce shorter and less descriptive captions.

 {\bf Response generation.} The full prompt used for consolidation of crops for the task of captioning is:

 {\em "You are a multi-caption reasoning agent.
-You will receive multiple AI-generated image captions originated in from the same image.
-One is from the full image and others were generated with large crops from the original image as input.
+You will receive multiple AI-generated image captions originated from the same image.
+One is from the full image and others were generated with transformed versions of the original image as input.
 The full image may have been affected by an adversarial attack and its caption should be treated with caution.
-The other crops might be adversarially affected as well, but less than the original image.
+The other transformed images might be adversarially affected as well, but less than the original image.

 Your task is to consolidate these captions into a single, unified caption that accurately describes the content of the original image following a step-by-step procedure: